ntrotner/matrix-rss/README.md

 ## TODO
 - Docker support
-- Make it possible to use rooms with encryption (as it is a core feature of Matrix)
+- ~~Make it possible to use rooms with encryption (as it is a core feature of Matrix)~~ (somehow working)
-- Find a way to close the connection of the client after every messsage is sent
+- ~~Find a way to close the connection of the client after every message is sent~~ (connection is reused)
-- Default template improvements
+- Find error on why the encoding of rss feeds isn't working right
+- Integrate timestamp anchor to local storage
-- General testing for cross server usage
+- ~~General testing for cross server usage~~ (working)